emilioziniades/dotfiles/README.md

 # dotfiles

-Before setting up MacOS, NixOS or POP!\_OS, you will need to clone these dotfiles.
+Before setting up MacOS, NixOS or Debian, you will need to clone these dotfiles.

 If you are on NixOS, you will need to setup a nix shell with git to bootstrap the process.
 Vim might come in handy as well.